Loading...

 How to consume Rice Vermicelli without glucose spikes

-Incorporate a source of lean protein, such as grilled chicken, tofu, or legumes, to your meal.
-Protein can slow down the digestion and absorption of carbohydrates, leading to steadier blood sugar levels.
+Incorporate a good source of protein, such as chicken, turkey, tofu, or legumes, into your meal to help slow down the absorption of carbohydrates.

 Stay Hydrated